From championing inclusion to creating award-winning programmes, we have much to be proud of this year thanks to the brilliant people we work with.

 10. We gained accolades for our people and programmes

 We had a year of recognition, with awards for our disability inclusion work in many countries in Africa.
 Light for the World Kenya’s InBusiness programme was named Best Social Enterprise in the country’s National Diversity and Inclusion Awards in March.
 In May, our head of Rights and Advocacy, Elie Bagbila, was elected to the board of the International Disability and Development Consortium (IDDC), which aims to promote inclusive international development and humanitarian action, particularly for people with disabilities.
 The Optometrists Association of Uganda recognised our dedicated work on eye health in June, declaring it an outstanding contribution towards the development of optometry in the country.
 In December, EnableMe Kenya, which supports inclusion through providing technology, won a Zero Project Award 2023, as did our inclusive election guide developed in Burkina Faso.

-Two of our Disability Inclusion Facilitators were recognised internationally for the work they do.
+Two Light for the World staff members were recognised internationally for the work they do.
 Jane Waithera is a business woman, writer and activist and is Kenya’s best known advocate for people with albinism.
 She was featured on the international German public broadcaster DW’s platform.
 Meanwhile Asunta Adut, a disability rights ambassador in South Sudan, received a scholarship for her work from the Norwegian Human rights Fund.
 She shared her moving, personal story with them, saying: “Today, I’m proud to be one of 32 Disability Inclusion Facilitators running training sessions and being role models for organisations across the country.
 When people see, for example, a blind person in our disability inclusion group leading a workshop using a laptop, that has a real impact.